Home » Bee Farm Blog » Beeswax » Beeswax Candles » DIY Christmas Tree Shaped Candles

 However, the wrong wick size can result in uneven burning and dripping – things a good beeswax candle does not normally do.

-These candles can be used as small inexpensive gifts or even ornaments on the tree (unlit of course).
+These candles can be used as small inexpensive homemade gifts made from beeswax or even ornaments on the tree.
 This is not a messy project but take care as small bits of wax can sometimes fall on the floor.
+Getting bits of wax off the floor can be a pain.

 The final appearance of your beeswax Christmas tree shaped candles will vary just a bit depending on how tightly you roll up the wax.